 Our Base Camp equipment and ample, nutritious meals are always the envy of other groups on the mountain!

 AC will import western food for the expedition and supplement this with fresh and dried Nepalese and Tibetan products.
 Our expeditions are renowned for the quality of the food and the expertise of the cooks.
-Our expedition cook, Chhongba Sherpa, who oversees our Sherpa cooks, has been a cook for us since 1993 and has experience cooking in the USA also.
 We bring a variety of foods and snack foods to cater to most tastes however if you have a favourite snack food / treat for the trekking days or high on the mountain, you may wish to bring some with you.

 We highly recommend reading Mark Twight’s book, Extreme Alpinism – Climbing Light, Fast and High for ideas about nutrition for mountaineering (as well as a myriad of advice on training and mental fortitude etc.)